litestar-org/litestar/docs/usage/events.rst

 Event Emitters and Listeners
 ============================

-Starlite supports a simple implementation of the event emitter / listener pattern:
+Litestar supports a simple implementation of the event emitter / listener pattern:

 .. code-block:: python

     from dataclasses import dataclass

-    from starlite import Request, post
+    from litestar import Request, post
-    from starlite.events import listener
+    from litestar.events import listener

     from db import user_repository
     from utils.email import send_welcome_mail